LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/5_Energy_Storage_System_Design.md

 ### Background: Energy Storage Systems (ESS) in the Power Grid

-Before delving into the technical design of the simulated BESS, it is important to understand the broader concept of **Energy Storage Systems (ESS)** within real-world power grids.
+Before delving into the technical design of the simulated BESS, it is important to give a short introduction about the broader concept of **Energy Storage Systems (ESS)** within real-world power grids.
 The diagram below from [Wikipedia](https://en.wikipedia.org/wiki/Grid_energy_storage) illustrates the fundamental energy flow and key functional roles of ESS.

 ![](5_Energy_Storage_System_Design_Img/s_04.png)

+`Figure-02: ESS subsystem structure and function overview, version v0.2.0 (2025)`

 An **Energy Storage System (ESS)** is a critical component in modern power grid systems, designed to store excess electrical energy and release it when needed.
 ESS plays a vital role in balancing supply and demand, improving grid stability, and enabling the integration of renewable energy sources such as solar and wind, which are inherently intermittent.

-By storing surplus energy during periods of low demand or high renewable generation, and discharging it during peak demand or supply shortages, ESS enhances the **reliability, flexibility, and resilience** of the grid.
-Different technologies are used in ESS, including **batteries (lithium-ion, flow batteries, lead-acid)**, **mechanical storage (pumped hydro, flywheels, compressed air)**, and **thermal storage**.
+By storing surplus energy during periods of low demand or high renewable generation, and discharging it during peak demand or supply shortages, ESS enhances the reliability, flexibility, and resilience of the grid.
+Different technologies are used in ESS, including batteries (lithium-ion, flow batteries, lead-acid), mechanical storage (pumped hydro, flywheels, compressed air), and thermal storage.

 Key functions of ESS in the power grid include: